SharpHack/recon-ng_grep_hosts/README.md

-# recon-ng_grep_hosts
+# recon-ng Grep Hosts
-Grep command to sort output of recon-ng html to simple list of domains
+## Grep command to sort output of recon-ng html to simple list of domains

 grep links from the html report: